Contrast-Security-OSS/docs/content/admin/manage_orgs/multipleorgs/SwitchOrgs.md

 <a href="assets/images/Settings_MultiOrg.png" rel="lightbox" title="User Menu with Multiple Organizations"><img class="thumbnail" src="assets/images/Settings_MultiOrg.png"/></a>

-## Note About Organization Settings
-Each organization contains settings specific to that organization.
-If a user is an organization administrator for multiple organizations, that user will need to toggle between organizations in order to configure settings for a specific organization.
+> **Note:** Each organization contains settings specific to that organization.
+If a user is an organization administrator for multiple organizations, that user needs to toggle between organizations in order to configure settings for a specific organization.